ethersync/ethersync/vscode-plugin/README.md

 # VS Code plugin for 🍃 [Ethersync](https://github.com/ethersync/ethersync)

-Note: Install and run the Ethersync daemon in addition to this plugin!
+Note: You will need to install and run the Ethersync daemon in addition to this plugin!

-Refer to the [main project](https://github.com/ethersync/ethersync) for up-to-date documentation and usage instructions.
+Refer to the [main project](https://github.com/ethersync/ethersync) for documentation and usage instructions.